Anatomy Involved in Crohn Disease (cont.)

-In addition, the following complications may occur: blockage in the intestine due to thickening of the intestinal walls; ulcers or fissures may tunnel through the affected area into surrounding areas (for example, bladder, vagina, skin), and fistulas (communication between the intestine and other adjacent organs) may develop.
-Thickening of the wall due to acute inflammation may narrow the lumen of the small intestine.
-Scar tissue resulting from the healing process may also lead to a narrowed bowel, and strictures are often present.
 Nutritional complications are common in Crohn's disease.
 Protein, calorie, and vitamin deficiencies may be due to inadequate dietary intake, loss of protein in the intestine, or poor absorption.
 Depending on what part of the intestine is affected, the symptoms and complications may differ.

-Medically reviewed by Stephanie Hawthorne, MD; American Board of Internal Medicine with subspecialty of Gastroenterology
+Medically reviewed by John A. Daller, MD; American Board of Surgery with subspecialty certification in surgical critical care.

-Medically Reviewed by a Doctor on 3/24/2015
+Medically Reviewed by a Doctor on 6/23/2016